gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-03/index.md

-- Update the billing IAM policy to use the AWS-managed billing policy under the hood (so it's always up to date), but still layer the MFA requirement on top.
+- Update the billing IAM policy to use the AWS-managed billing policy under the hood (so it&apos;s always up to date), but still layer the MFA requirement on top.
 This will also affect the modules that use this policy under the hood, including the billing IAM group in the `iam-groups` module and the billing IAM role in the `cross-account-iam-roles` module.
 - - **NOTE: Using `account-baseline-root` with this release results in insufficient permissions on the CloudTrail S3 bucket.
 Use [v0.48.1](https://github.com/gruntwork-io/terraform-aws-security/releases/v0.48.1) or later instead.** The `cloudtrail-bucket`, `cloudtrail`, and `account-baseline-root` modules now all expose a new `cloudtrail_organization_id` input variable that you can use to configure an organization-wide CloudTrail.